HeardLibrary/digital-scholarship/script/python/basics.md

 `Why is he called "Paco"?'
 ```

-A back slash is used to generate special characters, such as a *newline*.
+A back slash is used to generate special characters, such as a *newline* ("hard return" character).
 The character after the backslash has a special meaning and is not included in the string.
 Example:

 ```python
 'This is the first line of text.\nThis is the second line of text.'